giby4175/MTMedia/README.md

 "# MTMedia"
-basicall will be a face changing bot in discord it will be used to make meme image
+basically will be a face changing bot in discord it will be used to make meme image